mcgridles/CarND-Vehicle-Detection/writeup.md

 I am very stuck and could really use some help and feedback.
 Again, I think I understand what is happening and have played around with it enough to feel like I am close, but for some reason I have reached a point where no matter what I do nothing really improves.

 The pipeline is also incredibly slow when processing the video, which is mostly due to `pixels_per_cell` being so low, but I know from reading discussions on the forum that having `pixels_per_cell = 8` is not uncommon, so I'm wondering if there's anything that could be done to speed it up.
 It seems like everything is necessary so I'm struggling to identify what could be made faster.
 It took about an hour and a half just to process 10 seconds of video, which is why I did not process the full video (upwards of 8 hours).

+##### Second submission comments
+This is my second submission, and I'm still having issues.
+The advice from the reviewer on the first one was to implement multiple sliding window scales, which helped a little bit, but still didn't have a huge effect because the classifier just really isn't identifying the cars at all, despite 98% accuracy.

+I would also really like some advice on speeding up the pipeline, because it takes about 20 minutes to process 3 seconds of video, so it will take all day to process the entire video.